 When an anomaly is detected, the device will automatically be placed into quarantine to protect the integrity of your network and the devices connected to it.
 Quarantining the device effectively places "Internet Only" permission on the device, allowing basic functionality while preventing access to your other home devices.

 Advanced IoT Protection (AIP) uses machine learning on-device network metadata to establish known behaviours.
-However, sometimes safe sites can be flagged as a false positive.
-If a new behaviour comes across our large training samples or if device behaviours are updated by the vendor, the device may be incorrectly flagged.
+However, sometimes safe sites can be flagged as false positive.
+If a new behavior comes across our large training samples or if device behaviours are updated by the vendor, the device may be incorrectly flagged.
 Learning happens continually to establish new normal behaviours, however, can cause some alerts in the interim.
 If you trust the website the device is accessing, you can whitelist it for the device and for all devices in the home.

 When Should I Remove a Device From Quarantine?

 You should only remove a device from quarantine if you trust the website it was trying to access.
-On a quarantined device, there is a recommendation which will open a web search for the device's manufacturer website, so you can do more research or find an updated firmware before removing the device from quarantine.
+On a quarantined device, there is a recommendation that will open a web search for the device's manufacturer website, so you can do more research or find an updated firmware before removing the device from quarantine.